-Psychologists term this the Fundamental Attribution Error — the belief that individuals, not situations, cause error.
-For example, if an incident takes a site down and we discover during the post-mortem that the engineer in charge could have prevented the incident, we tend to judge the engineer as sloppy or neglectful instead of considering other situational factors that could have contributed to the crash (such as an understaffed team or a lack of standardization of development practices).
+Psychologists term this the Fundamental Attribution Error.
+This is the belief that individuals, not situations, cause error.
+For example, imagine an incident takes a site down.
+We discover during the retrospective that the engineer in charge could have prevented the incident.
+We tend to judge the engineer as sloppy or neglectful instead of considering the contributing factors.

 It’s hard to fault this tendency because blame satisfies two key human needs.

-While it is a deeply unsettling thought, it also speaks to a wider culture of blame.
+While it is an unsettling thought, it also speaks to a wider culture of blame.

 Companies fall into this trap when they breed a culture of placing blame on people.
 By punishing and scapegoating individuals, companies create an environment of fear.
-Fearful employees are not incentivized to surface incidents early, resolve technical debt buried deep within the system, or take risks in shipping new features — all out of fear of getting blamed for things going south.
+Fearful employees are not incentivized to surface incidents early, resolve technical debt buried deep within the system, or take risks in shipping new features.
+They don't want anyone to blame them when things go south.

-When companies consistently look to blaming individuals to resolve problems, they miss out on thorough, multi-level introspection required to design system-wide improvements that can prevent future failures.
-If we don't improve these systems, servers will continue to fail, airplanes will continue to crash, and explosions will continue to take innocent lives.
+When companies blaming individuals to resolve problems, they miss the chance for introspection.
+This introspection is necessary for system-wide improvements that can prevent future failures.
+If we don't improve systems, they will continue to fail.

-The following table summarizes the different tiers of “blame culture” present in companies today.
-This was adapted from STELLA, a report published by a consortium of major site reliability engineers (SREs) on how to better cope with the complexities of anomalies.
+The following table summarizes the different tiers of “blame culture” in companies today.
+We've adapted this from STELLA, a report published by a consortium of site reliability engineers (SREs) on how to better cope with the complexities of anomalies.

-A culture of true blamelessness focuses on finding systems-level problems and engaging in collaborative dialogue with employees to mitigate future incidents.
-Far too often, we attribute one singular reason to failure, but how is it that when success is universally acknowledged as requiring multiple contributing conditions, failure needs just one?
+A blamelessness culture focuses on finding systems-level problems.
+Teams should be able to engage in collaborative dialogue to mitigate future incidents.
+Far too often, we attribute one singular reason to failure.
+Weacknowledge success as requiring contributing conditions.
+Yet we attribute failure to a single cause.

-Emerging research has shown that failures in IT systems are often caused by complex and non-linear conditions.
-Therefore, in order to discover the full story of an incident, we need to draw out the narratives and circumstances leading up to it.
+Research shows that systemic failure is caused by complex and non-linear conditions.
+So, to discover the full story of an incident, we need to draw out the narratives and circumstances leading up to it.
 Sidney Dekker, one of the foremost scholars in human factors theory, writes:

-They are able to draw out not only the technical barriers causing an incident, but they can provide valuable insights on the organizational, economical, and political factors that contribute to success and failure within a company.
-By adopting a culture of true blamelessness, companies empower employees to anticipate and adapt to unforeseen circumstances while engaging in constant learning to improve systematic complexities.
+Yes, they draw out the technical barriers causing an incident.
+But they also provide insights on the systemic factors that contribute to failure.
+By adopting a culture of true blamelessness, teams will adapt to unforeseen circumstances. while engaging in constant learning to improve systematic complexities.

 Even experts admit to their own lack of understanding in the face of complexity.
-The recently released STELLA report proposes that as the complexity of a system increases, the accuracy of an engineer’s own mental model of that system decreases.
-They discovered that repeatedly during post-mortems, even engineering experts were surprised that their own mental models of the system didn’t match the actual behaviour of the system.
-Sometimes, even their fundamental beliefs were challenged by these unanticipated incidents.
+The STELLA report proposes that as the complexity of a system increases, the accuracy of an engineer’s own mental model of that system decreases.
+During retrospectives, even engineering experts discovered that their own mental models of the system didn’t match the actual behavior of the system.

 The fact is, complex systems fail.
-Rather than blaming individuals for these failures, the only way to navigate this complexity is to empower people to have the adaptive capacity that machines do not.
+Rather than blaming individuals for these failures, we should empower people.
+People have the adaptive capacity that machines do not.

 We can't place the demands for resilience on the individual.
 It requires addressing the organizational and environmental factors that support or undermine resilience.
-Whether it’s setting a tolerance for failure with error budgets, proactively managing technical debt, or implementing blameless post-mortems, companies need to invest in understanding the complex dynamics between humans and systems in order to cultivate resilience.
+Whether it’s setting a tolerance for failure with error budgets, managing technical debt, or implementing blameless retrospectives, companies need to understand the complex dynamics between humans and systems.